 9. If you are feeling overwhelmed don’t be afraid to ask for help

-In a busy household, it can be easy to get overwhelmed and frustrated when dealing with an excitable puppy.
+In a busy household, it can be easy to get overwhelmed and frustrated when dealing with an excitable puppy who loves bites.
 If you are struggling to get on top of things don’t be afraid to ask for help.
 Getting guidance from a qualified dog behaviourist or trainer can help provide a clear plan of action.
 If the trainer is observing your households interactions with pups, their experienced eye will be able to immediately point out where you may be going wrong.

 The key though is to be kind, consistent, remove yourself from the behaviour you don’t want, reward the behaviour you do want and redirect when appropriate.
-Following these strategies will mean you will have a puppy that learns quickly.
+Following these strategies to deal with puppy biting will mean you will have a puppy that learns quickly.
+With the proper training and dog care, you will be rewarded with well trained adult dogs in the future.